Rev. Dr. Gordon V. Barrows, DBA, MBA

 For worship service times and to learn more about the St. Mary’s Redbank Church and the Redbank Church & Cemetery Association, visit our website StMarysRedbankChurch.org or visit our Facebook page FB.com/StMarysRedbankChurch.

 NEW BETHLEHEM FIRST FELLOWSHIP CHURCH:

-I also serve as a guest pastor for the New Bethlehem First Fellowship Church (formerly New Bethlehem First United Methodist Church).
+I serve as the interim pastor for the New Bethlehem First Fellowship Church (formerly New Bethlehem First United Methodist Church).

-To learn more about the New Bethlehem First Fellowship Church, visit our website (new website coming soon) or visit our Facebook page: (coming soon).
+To learn more about the New Bethlehem First Fellowship Church, visit our website NBFFC.org or visit our Facebook page: FB.com/NBFFChurch.

 BELIEFS AND STATEMENTS OF FAITH:

 - I am a member in good standing with a local church.